mindspore-ai/docs/tutorials/source_en/use/data_preparation/loading_the_datasets.md

     ```
     In the preceding information:
     `datasetType`: data format.
 TF indicates the TFRecord data format.
     `columns`: column information field, which is defined based on the actual column names of the dataset.
-In the preceding schema file example, the dataset columns are image and label.
+In the preceding schema file example, the dataset columns are 'image' and 'label'.
     `numRows`: row information field, which controls the maximum number of rows for loading data.
 If the number of defined rows is greater than the actual number of rows, the actual number of rows prevails during loading.

     When creating the TFRecordDataset, input the schema file path.
 An example is as follows: